Introduction

 Summer crops can move quickly from perfect to past it.

 Lettuce, rocket, spinach, coriander and pak choi should be harvested while they are still tender and useful.
-If you leave them too long during warm weather, they may bolt before you get the harvest you wanted.
+If you leave them too long, they may bolt before you get the harvest you wanted.

 Sowing Too Much at Once